 Make Change Staff

 How far would you go to make a few extra bucks?
-Sure, you could pick up a gig as an Uber or Lyft driver, or spend your weekends running errands for strangers, but did you know you could pick up a thousand dollars each month selling your poop?
+Sure, you could pick up a gig as an Uber or Lyft driver, or spend your weekends running errands for strangers.
 The truly innovative amongst us have found all sorts of ways to boost their rainy-day funds, including snuggling strangers, harvesting roadkill, and taste-testing dog food.
-Here's a roundup of some of the most ridiculous, gross, and creepy (but still legal) ways you can make money in 2019.
+Here’s a roundup of some of the most ridiculous, gross, and creepy (but still legal) ways you can make money in 2019.

 In 2015, CNN wrote about an MIT research assistant who made $1,000 dollars a month selling his poop to labs to use in fecal transplants.
 Poop transplants are exactly what they sound like: it involves taking one person’s poop and putting it inside someone else’s colon, usually because the recipient is missing a crucial gut bacterium and getting sick as a result.
 It sounds like the nastiest thing ever, but it saves lives—more than 250,000 people get sick with Clostridium difficile, or C. diff, each year, and 14,000 of them die—and you can pretty much make your rent doing something you’re going to do regardless.